 A newly updated ITEP report released today provides data that helps dispute the erroneous idea espoused during President Trump’s address to Congress that undocumented immigrants aren’t paying their fair share.
 In fact, like all others living and working in the United States, undocumented immigrants are taxpayers.
 They collectively contribute an estimated $11.74 billion to state and local coffers each year via a combination of sales and excise, personal income, and property taxes, according to Undocumented Immigrants’ State and Local Tax Contributions.

-As working Americans look to policymakers to address a rigged system in which wages for ordinary working people have stagnated over the past decade while corporate profits and executive compensation have soared, some politicians have found an easy scapegoat in undocumented immigrants.
+As working Americans look to policymakers to address a rigged system in which wages for ordinary working people have stagnated while corporate profits and executive compensation have soared, some politicians have found an easy scapegoat in undocumented immigrants.
 Erroneously blaming them for stagnating wages and the growing chasm between the rich and poor detracts from the real problem: too many of our elected officials are responsible for tax and other public policies that favor special interests and corporations.
 Mass deportation won’t fix a rigged economic system.